 By the end of the week I was able to picture in my head the (probable) spelling of the Finnish words I was hearing all around me.
 This visualization is important to the way I learn.
 My vocabulary had grown only a little, but my understanding of the language had deepened considerably.
 By the time I left camp, the foreign syllables tumbling out of my mouth felt a little less, well, foreign.

 Was it worth it?
-Two months later, when my husband and I sat down in our hotel restaurant in Suomossalmi, Finland, which is about 200 kilometers south of the Arctic Circle and 30 kilometers west of the Russian border, I said to the waitress, “Saisimmeko yhden kalaa yhdelle, pihviä yhdelle, ja kahvia kahdelle?”
+Two months later, when my husband and I sat down in our hotel restaurant in Suomussalmi, Finland, which is about 200 kilometers south of the Arctic Circle and 30 kilometers west of the Russian border, I said to the waitress, "Yksi kala, yksi pihvi, kaksi kahvia?"
 And I’ll be damned if we didn’t get exactly what I’d ordered: one fish dinner, one steak dinner, and two coffees.
-Not smooth, but it did the trick.
+Not smooth and nowhere near grammatically correct, but it did the trick.

-One caution about Finnish language camp, though.
+One caution about Finnish language camp.
 I was there in early May, only a week after the ice had gone off the lake.
-If you decide, like some of us did, to poach yourself in the 180-degree sauna for 20 minutes and then leap off the dock into the 38-degree water, that horrendous cracking you’ll hear will be the sound of every pore in your body simultaneously slamming shut.
+If you decide, like some of us did, to poach yourself in the 180-degree sauna for 20 minutes and then leap off the dock into the 38-degree water, that horrendous banging sound you’ll hear will be every pore in your body slamming shut.